UK's Sunak says public finances won't be fixed overnight

-LONDON (Reuters) - British finance minister Rishi Sunak said he would not try to fix the public finances overnight, days before he announces a budget plan that is expected to pile more borrowing on top of nearly 300 billion pounds ($418 billion) of COVID spending and tax cuts.
+LONDON (Reuters) - British finance minister Rishi Sunak said on Sunday he would not rush to fix the public finances as he readied a budget plan which will pile more borrowing on top of almost 300 billion pounds ($418 billion) of COVID-19 spending and tax cuts.

+Sunak, who is due to deliver his budget to parliament on Wednesday, promised to help the UK economy through a gradual lifting of lockdown measures that will last at least until late June.
+But he also said he would “level with people” about how Britain’s 2.1 trillion-pound debt pile would carry on growing without action.

 “But it’s important ... to also have strong public finances over time.”

-Sunak declined to comment on specific moves before delivering his budget to parliament on Wednesday.
+Sunak declined to comment on specific tax moves - including a widely reported plan to raise corporation tax - ahead of his budget speech.

-He also would not say if he would stick to his Conservative party’s promises from 2019 - before the pandemic - not to raise the rates of income tax, value-added tax or national insurance contributions, the three biggest sources of tax revenue.
+He also would not say if he would stick to his Conservative Party’s promises made in 2019 - before the pandemic - not to raise the rates of income tax, value-added tax or national insurance contributions, the biggest sources of tax revenue.

 The Sunday Times said Sunak was planning to raise income tax revenues by 6 billion pounds by freezing the point at which people start paying the basic rate of income tax and the threshold at which they begin paying the higher rate.

-Sunak told Sky he wanted to ensure Britain was prepared for future economic shocks and noted a recent rise in the cost of borrowing as financial markets around the world price in higher inflation from the global stimulus push.
+But Sunak also raised the prospect of a fiscal reckoning to prepare Britain for future economic shocks and he noted a recent rise in the cost of borrowing from record lows as debt markets worldwide price in more inflation from the global stimulus push.

-“You talked about interest rates and you’re right interest rates have been at very low levels, which does allow us to afford slightly higher debt levels,” Sunak said.
+“Interest rates have been at very low levels, which does allow us to afford slightly higher debt levels,” he said.

 “But that can always change and we’re seeing that in the last few weeks,” he said.
 “We have to be acute to that possibility.”